fayyazm7/lab2-branching-and-merging/recipe.md

 ## Instructions:
 1. Preheat the oven to 350°F (175°C).
 2. In a large bowl, whisk together the flour, sugar, and cocoa powder.
-3. Add vanilla extract and chocolate chips.
+3. Add vanilla extract and chocolate chips. idk

 ## Additional Directions by Bob:
 4. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavour.